fluffy-friend/fluffy-friend/README.md

 Hello!
 I am Shroomie!
 And welcome to my profile!
 I like to draw and write.
 I'm into a variety of fandoms.
-I am typically AFK.
 You can talk to me, but you will be ignored (unless your a friend.)

 <!---